 A listing agent will inform the seller of the offer, advise the seller on whether they should accept the contingent offer and negotiate with the buyer’s agent (or buyer if they are not represented by an agent).
 Once the terms are accepted by both the buyer and seller, the contract is drawn up, and the parties eventually close on the home.

 Types Of Contingencies

-There are certain contingencies that home buyers commonly write into their offers: The mortgage contingency, home sale contingency, home inspection contingency and appraisal contingency.
+There are certain contingencies that home buyers commonly write into their offers.
 Let’s take a look at each one in more detail.

 A buyer who requires a mortgage to purchase a property may choose to include a mortgage contingency clause in their offer.
 This contingency will enable the buyer to break the contract and walk away from the deal without losing their earnest money deposit if their financing is delayed or falls through.

 While an accepted mortgage contingency will protect you in the case of financing setbacks, you should still get preapproved for a loan.
 Doing so will streamline the process and provide the seller with confidence that you’ll ultimately be able to obtain a loan large enough to cover the sales price of the home.